 As we’ve talked about in this space before, preparing early for the entrance exam is critical.
 Then, you can focus on compelling application essays or cultivating extra leadership opportunities.

-Truth is, your GMAT or GRE score will influence your school selection process.
+The truth is, your GMAT or GRE score will influence your school selection process.
 Sure, each year we hear of that miracle case where someone gets into Harvard with a 550.
-But that person likely had an extraordinary profile in every other way, so it offset the low score.
+But that person likely had an extraordinary profile in every other way, so it offsets the low score.